Vaiebhav/Data-Visualisation/AirBnB Analysis/README.md

 ### **You can find the interactice Dashboard [HERE](https://public.tableau.com/app/profile/vaiebhav.chettri/viz/AirBnbDashboard_16909792722340/Dashboard1?publish=yes).**

 This Dashboard was designed for analyzing AirBnB Sales Data provided in an Excel Sheet.
-I attempted to inquire about various aspects, such as: